djekildp/locust-tests/TASK.md

 1. Clone this repository
 2. Configure your development environment to run the tests
 3. Familiarize yourself with the existing test structure in `simulations/demo_locustfile.py`
+4. The tests target the JSONPlaceholder API: <https://jsonplaceholder.typicode.com>

 ## Task Requirements